What Is a Dead Zone?

 Dead zones are areas in bodies of water like the Chesapeake Bay that have little to no oxygen.
 Fish, crabs, oysters and other aquatic life literally suffocate in these zones.

-What Causes Dead Zones?
+What Causes Dead Zones in the Chesapeake Bay?

 Dead zones are caused by excessive nitrogen and phosphorous pollution from human activities, including: